jmtayloruk/jmtayloruk.github.io/_posts/2021-10-10-phd-applications-how-does-it-work.md

 In some cases, government scholarship applications for overseas study are submitted by the individual student (often after first identifying an appropriate supervisor).
 In other cases (including some CSC schemes) a UK university is given a fixed allocation of studentships and some freedom to make their own selection of the best applicants.

+For students with backgrounds traditionally underrepresented in Physics, there are a range of scholarships available that you may be able to access.
+These schemes will look to support applicants with strong academic *potential*, but selection will take into account that you may not have benefitted from the same past opportunities that others had.
+For example:
+- Students from groups under-represented in Physics can apply for the [IoP Bell Burnell scholarships](https://www.iop.org/about/support-grants/bell-burnell-fund); application deadline mid January.
+- Students from groups under-represented in Physics can apply to the [DiveIN centre for doctoral training](https://www.divein.org.uk), for an October 2025 start.
+- Black UK-domiciled students can apply for Glasgow's [James McCune Smith PhD Scholarships](https://www.gla.ac.uk/scholarships/mccune-smith); final application deadline 31st January.
+In addition to full funding, these schemes typically provide an enhanced experience through external mentors, placements, leadership training, community-building activities and networking opportunities.
+It is important to make early contact with a potential project supervisor, so they can work together with you and the funder to help you develop an application that tells your story effectively.

 ### Competitive funding

 For any of these schemes described so far, a project advert may refer to "competitive funding".